Iyengar Yoga Workshop with Eugenia

 Join us at YogaOnCrete and experience lightness of body and spirit and the joy of honouring and nurturing the needs of your body, mind and spirit through the practice of Iyengar yoga and meditation, daily encounters with the cool, turquoise Mediterranean waters at quiet beaches, idyllic unspoilt surroundings, and wholesome local food, excursions, a warm and welcoming group of people and much more!

-During this course, each day will start with a centering and grounding meditation.
-The morning class will then focus on building the foundations for a basic series of asana (postures).
-The correct understanding and practice of postures thus becomes a tool for deepening one’s awareness of body, breath and mind.
+During this course, each day will start with a morning class, focusing on building the foundations for a basic series of asana (postures); the correct understanding and practice of postures thus becomes a tool for deepening one’s awareness of body, breath and mind, ending with a deep relaxation and centering and grounding meditation.
 In the afternoon, the principles of alignment, efficient use of energy through removal of layers of tension and use of breath, as well as subtle sensations that bring the practitioner in contact with the vitality and spaciousness of the inner body, will be explored further.

 - Morning meditation